 Every profession has its in-jokes, and palaeontology is no exception.
-The convention of naming a newly described species in Latin offers a deliciously cryptic occasion to depart from its solemnities.
-Since this short article is peppered with forbidding names, it may be as well to explain that Whatcheeria refers to the town near its find spot, What Cheer, in Iowa; Casineria is dog Latin for ‘Cheese Bay’, where it was found, and Eldeceeon was named after the Livingston Development Corporation (LDC), which contributed to the purchase of the specimen.
-The fossil Pederpes finneyae was named after its finder Peder Aspen – who had the same number of digits on his foot (pes), or pes, as this animal – and its preparer Sarah Finney.
+The convention of naming a newly described species in Latin offers a suitably cryptic occasion to depart from its solemnities.
+Since this short chapter is peppered with forbidding names, it may be as well to explain that Whatcheeria refers to the town near its find spot, What Cheer, in Iowa; Casineria is dog Latin for ‘Cheese Bay’ near Edinburgh, where it was found; and Eldeceeon was named after Scotland’s Livingston Development Corporation (LDC), which contributed to the purchase of the specimen.
+The fossil Pederpes finneyae, from near Dumbarton, was named after its finder Peder Aspen – who had the same number of digits on his foot (pes), or pes, as this animal – and its preparer Sarah Finney.
 Unfortunately there are no homely names for long extinct animals.

-From a biblical standpoint, the transition from partly aquatic to fully terrestrial animals is of particular interest, because the cataclysm which destroyed the Earth before the fossil record blotted out only terrestrial animals.
-Fish and other marine creatures could have evolved from larva-like forms, and amphibians could have evolved from fish (‘could have’ because nature is inherently wonderful, and the tadpole-to-frog cycle shows what the genetic code is capable of).
-Terrestrial animals, however, could not have survived the bombardment unaided.
+From a biblical standpoint, the transition from primarily aquatic to fully terrestrial animals is of particular interest, because the cataclysm that destroyed the Earth blotted out only terrestrial animals.
+Fish and other marine creatures could have evolved from larva-like forms, and amphibians could have evolved from fish fish – ‘could have’ because nature is inherently wonderful, and the tadpole-to-frog cycle shows what the genetic code is capable of.
+Terrestrial animals, however, could not have survived the bombardment.
 Were it not for the construction of a protective ark that saved breeding pairs of every species, land environments could not have been re-stocked.
-While terrestrial species also underwent huge evolutionary change as they recolonised the earth, their evolution did not begin in the sea.
+Terrestrial species also underwent huge evolutionary change as they recolonised the earth, but their evolution did not begin in the sea.

-The scenario of progressive adaptation to life out of water has turned out to be rather problematic.
+Mainly because the scenario of progressive adaptation to life out of water has turned out to be rather problematic.
 For two reasons.
-One is that the closest relative of Pederpes, Whatcheeria, is slightly more aquatic in form and seems to have inhabited lakes and swamps.
-But it is a later species, showing that amongst the whatcheeriids there was no trend of increasing terrestriality.
-Furthermore, there is now strong evidence that whatcheeriids were contemporary with Acanthostega and Ichthyostega, in the late Devonian.
-If Pederpes were also to date back to the time of these amphibians, the case for interpreting it as an evolutionary advance on those tetrapods founders.
+One is that the closest relative of Pederpes, Whatcheeria, of the same family, is slightly more aquatic in form and seems to have inhabited lakes and swamps.
+The other is that Pederpes no longer seems to have been the first of its kind, since there is evidence that whatcheeriids were also contemporary with Acanthostega and Ichthyostega, in the late Devonian (Olive et al. 2016).
+Thus the case for interpreting Pederpes as an evolutionary advance on those tetrapods founders.
 It appears too soon.
 If all three lineages stemmed from lobe-fins, their common ancestor must have been earlier in the Devonian or even Silurian.
 Yet lobe-fins themselves did not appear until the early Devonian.

 If it is true that aïstopods evolved from animals with limbs, then ‘the existence of such a specialized animal so early in the fossil record of tetrapods shows that a great deal of evolutionary diversification and adaptation must have taken place in the time since tetrapods first evolved’ (Clack 2002).
 But when was that?
 The time when aïstopods had limbs could hardly be later than mid Devonian, and that would have been after the tetrapod line split into the branches that became Acanthostega, Ichthyostega, whatcheeriids, Crassigyrinus, aïstopods, adelogyrinids, anthracosaurs, microsaurs, colosteids and temnospondyls.
-On this basis one ought to be looking for the origin of tetrapods before the Devonian, as was apparent just from considering the first three in the list, not to mention tetrapod tracks in the mid Devonian.
+One ought to be looking for the origin of tetrapods before the Devonian, as was apparent just from considering the first three in the list, not to mention tetrapod tracks in the mid Devonian.

 There is nothing inconceivable about the idea that aquatic tetrapods might have evolved a terrestrial lifestyle.
 Turtles did this in the Mesozoic (having originated from terrestrial reptiles), toads did this, and there is no reason, a priori, why other tetrapods might not have done so in the Palaeozoic.
 Salamanders, which are related to toads and thus to the Palaeozoic temnospondyls, breathe primarily by means of gills at the larval stage, but most species replace the gills with lungs when they metamorphose.
 In other words, salamanders possess the genetic instructions for both gills and lungs.
 To confuse matters further, the larvae of plethodontid salamanders do have lungs but lose them at metamorphosis, whereupon they breathe primarily through the skin and mucus membranes of the mouth and throat, where dense networks of blood vessels absorb the oxygen.
-Thus, as regards aquatic tetrapods, the question is not whether they could have evolved a terrestrial lifestyle but whether, specifically during the Tournasian, they actually did.
+Thus, as regards aquatic tetrapods, the question is not whether they could have evolved a terrestrial lifestyle but whether, specifically during the Tournasian, they did.
 As things stand, no Lower Carboniferous tetrapod can be linked phylogenetically to either Acanthostega or Ichthyostega, so the transition is undocumented.
 Pederpes is not an ‘intermediate grade between primary aquatic Upper Devonian amphibians and early tetrapods’.
-And that, no doubt, is why it continues to be a fossil known only to specialists.
+And that, no doubt, is why it continues to be well-known only among specialists.

 The first tetrapods